 2. Kylian Mbappé (Real Madrid/France)

-Real Madrid’s record-breaking forward with 42 goals in his debut season, already hitting top form with 12 goals in 10 games this campaign.
+Real Madrid’s record-breaking forward with 42 goals in his debut season, is already hitting top form with 12 goals in 10 games this campaign.
 Seventh in 2025, but a World Cup run plus decisive Champions League moments would vault him back toward the summit.

 3. Ousmane Dembélé (PSG/France)